-- Spinal Fusion (bone graft to form union between two or more vertebrae).
+- Spinal Fusion (bone graft to form a union between two or more vertebrae).

 Filing a Claim for Herniated Disk Damages

 Every accident victim who suffers a herniated disk should know that the at-fault party is liable to compensate the victim for their damages, which can include the victim’s pain and suffering, present and future medical expenses, lost wages and other economic and non-economic losses.

 However, the injured victim must be proactive.
 A claim for damages has to be timely filed with the person(s) responsible for the accident (or their insurance company).

 Time Limit on Filing Injury Claim for Herniated Disk